Samsung/tizen-docs/docs/platform/reference/tic-faq.md

 ## Can I find artifacts of TIC in my host PC?

-- You can find them in the `tic-artifacts` directory in your home directory, if you use the [docker-compose](https://s3-us-west-1.amazonaws.com/tizenschool/257/docker-compose.yaml) file provided by us.
+- You can find them in the `tic-artifacts` directory in your home directory if you use the [docker-compose](https://s3-us-west-1.amazonaws.com/tizenschool/257/docker-compose.yaml) file provided by us.